core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In order to run KUDOS in FS mode, both peers have to be able to write in non-volatile memory.
 From the newly derived Security Context CTX\_NEW, the peers MUST store to non-volatile memory the immutable parts of the OSCORE Security Context as specified in {{Section 3.1 of RFC8613}}, with the possible exception of the Common IV, Sender Key, and Recipient Key that can be derived again when needed, as specified in {{Section 3.2.1 of RFC8613}}.
 If the peer is unable to write in non-volatile memory, the two peers have to run KUDOS in its stateless no-FS mode (see {{no-fs-mode}}).

 When running KUDOS, each peer contributes by generating a random nonce value N1 or N2, and providing it to the other peer.
 The size of the nonces N1 and N2 is application specific, and the use of 8 byte nonce values is RECOMMENDED.
+Note that while we refer to the nonce values N1 and N2 as random values, in specific cases it can be fine for a peer to use a counter value instead of a random value for N1 or N2 (see {{key-material-handling}}).

 Furthermore, X1 and X2 are the value of the 'x' byte specified in the OSCORE Option of the first and second KUDOS message, respectively.
 The X1 and X2 values are calculated by the sender peer based on: the length of nonce N1 and N2, specified in the 'nonce' field of the OSCORE Option of the first and second KUDOS message, respectively; as well as on the specific settings the peer wishes to run KUDOS with.
 As defined in {{ssec-derive-ctx-client-init}}, these values are used by the peers to build the input N and X to the updateCtx() function, in order to derive a new OSCORE Security Context.
 As for any new OSCORE Security Context, the Sender Sequence Number and the Replay Window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).